lylahub/Kernel-Seedling/README.md

 # A Kernel Seedling
-Create a /proc/count file that shows the current number of running processes (or tasks) running.
+This project creates a `/proc/count` file in the Linux kernel that displays the current number of running processes (or tasks).
-Make /proc/count return a integer with the number of running processes(or tasks) when you cat /proc/count
+The module allows `/proc/count` to return an integer representing the number of running processes when you use the command `cat /proc/count`.

 ## Building
+To build the module, use the following command:

 ```shell
 make
 ```